-With CardioMEMS being an implanted device, there exist potential disadvantages to patients who must undergo a surgical procedure, both with respect to anxiety over the procedure itself as well as over the understanding that it is a permanent device.
-The latter point may well serve as a benefit to some patients, however, who place importance on the monitoring offered by the device.
-We have not noted other benefits or disadvantages associated with CardioMEMS implantation and monitoring.
+With CardioMEMS being an implanted device, there exist potential disadvantages to patients who must undergo a surgical procedure, both with respect to minor anxiety over the procedure itself as well as over the understanding that it is a permanent device.
+The latter point may well serve as a benefit to some patients and their caregivers who may feel reassured by the continual monitoring offered by the device.
+We have not noted potential other benefits or disadvantages associated with CardioMEMS implantation and monitoring.

-We have noted no major benefits or disadvantages associated with Entresto therapy not already covered in this report.
+We have noted no potential other benefits or disadvantages associated with Entresto therapy not already covered in this report.